Update: Tanya died. :(

 The second installment of Mike White’s buzzy limited series explores taut sexual politics in one of the world’s most romantic and storied locales, all while building up to not just one death, but multiple.
 As White Lotus Sicily manager Valentina (Sabrina Impacciatore) learns in the cold open, there are more bodies out there, which sets this death definitively as a murder — unlike Season 1’s arguable accident.

 With a mostly new cast and so many possibilities, IndieWire is breaking down the life-and-death odds every week, updating to reflect developments of the latest episode.
-Here’s who we think is most likely to die, kill, and survive unscathed in “The White Lotus” Season 3.
+Here’s who we think is most likely to die or kill in “The White Lotus” Season 2 finale.

 Most Likely To Die

 Tanya is the show’s main connective tissue between seasons besides the White Lotus hotels themselves, but the writers might kill her to pull out that rug and add uncertainty to potential future seasons.
-If Quentin finds out what she saw in Palermo, it could mean a swift end to his warm demeanor — and to her life.
+It’s obvious that Quentin and his cohort are using her, but will this ostensible financial grift go awry to the tune of murder?
+Her current saving grace (and Portia’s) is that she’s not actually at the White Lotus Sicily, where the bodies are found in Episode 1.

 No disrespect to Nonno who is mostly minding his own business — he’s just old and more likely to not recover from any physical injury, like the concussion he sustains in Episode 1.
-He also loves to the stir the pot, especially with his son.
+He also loves to the stir the pot, especially with his son, who is inches from a meltdown (more on that below).

 Most Likely To Kill